FlexHDR: Modelling Alignment and Exposure Uncertainties for Flexible HDR Imaging: Proposed Method

-where $h(\cdot)$ denotes our network and $\theta$ are the learned weights of the network.
+where $h(\cdot)$ denotes our network, $\theta$ the learned weights of the network and $\hat{H}$ is the predicted radiance map in the linear domain.
 Our network accepts any number of frames $n$ and is invariant to the order of the non-reference inputs.
 This is different from the work of \cite{yan19, wu18, kalantari17} where the value of $n$ is fixed to 3 and the order of inputs is fixed, and the work of \cite{prabhakar19} where only the fusion stage is performed on $n$ inputs, but frame alignment and attention are performed on image pairs only.
 Our method performs alignment, regulates the contribution of each frame based on related alignment and exposure uncertainties and flexibly fuses any number of input frames in a permutation-invariant manner.
 Our network is also trained end-to-end and $\theta$ is learned entirely during the HDR training.